jedisct1/rust-rocca-s/README.md

 This is a Rust implementation of the [ROCCA-S: an efficient AES-based encryption scheme for beyond 5G](https://www.ietf.org/archive/id/draft-nakano-rocca-s-03.html) authenticated cipher, ported from
 [the Zig implementation](https://github.com/jedisct1/zig-rocca).

-ROCCA-S is key committing, has a 256 bit key size, a 128 bit nonce, processes 256 bit message blocks and outputs a 256 bit authentication tag.
+ROCCA-S is has a 256 bit key size, a 128 bit nonce, processes 256 bit message blocks and outputs a 256 bit authentication tag.

 # Cargo flags